Suvotheanalyst/Hackathon_Machine_Learning_Project/README.md

 Submission File Format:

-You are to submit a CSV file with exactly 2630 entries plus a header row.
+CSV file with exactly 2630 entries plus a header row.
 The file should have exactly two columns

 1. EmployeeID (sorted in any order)
 2. Attrition